Tuesday, July 14, 2026

 • People (Segmentation and Targeting)

-• Consumers and users, as in shoppers, hot dog eaters. .
-Fashion consumers.
-Add sports fans.
-TV viewers.
-Purchasers of sports jerseys.
-In my 9P's, I stress that firms need to look and analyze potential, new, existing and repeat customers and users
+• In my 9P's, I stress that firms need to look and analyze potential, new, existing and repeat customers and users

-• Product and Services, includes sports teams, people and celebrities too.
+• Product and Services, includes airports, sports teams, people and celebrities too.
 I teach that perfection resides in quality, not quantity.

 • Place (Distribution), includes retail and online.
-How about locations of team stadiums, amusement parks and resorts?
+How about locations of airports, team stadiums, amusement parks and resorts?

 • Price or Pricing, many contingency plans needed.